QubitProducts/kube-ci/README.md

 API, rather than through other interfaces.

 # What's here

-The existing code is functional, though quality needs improving.
-The existing
-application:
+The code is still work-in-progress but has seen extensive use for a few years now.

 If a given commit has a workflow file, location in ```.kube-ci/ci.yaml```,
 kube-ci:
+- Configuration is taken directly from the repository when various github events occur.
 - Creates a Check Run when a Check Suite is requested. (see Build Policy below)
 - Creates the a workflow based on the provided file.
 - Reports parsing errors of the user supplied workflow back the Github UI.